Stewart Duncan

 Qualifications

-Thesis title: How policy becomes law in devolved Scotland: the drafting of Bills at Holyrood
+Thesis title: How policy becomes law in devolved Scotland: the preparation of Bills at Holyrood

 Supervision by Scott Wortley and James Mitchell